-Sit-ups just in time for this summer, this time covering training and supplementation
+Abs still in time for this summer, this time addressing training and supplementation

-After a first article focused only on food, we will now discuss the rest.
+After a first article focused only on food, let's now discuss the rest.

-As you may have already guessed from the title of the article, the goal here is to lose as much fat as possible in time for the summer so that you can show off your abs at the beach.
+As you may have already guessed from the title of the article, the objective here is to lose as much fat as possible in time for summer so you can show off your abs at the beach.

 What does this mean?

 It means that if you want quick results, it won't be easy.
 But it will be worth it.

 If you haven't read the first part yet, you'll find here the article.

 We can lose fat without doing cardio, it's true, however, the aim of this article is to maximize results in the shortest possible time, that is, summer.